 “I thought the film, while certainly trope-y, was very well shot with the intended mood of claustrophobia and shady government dealings prominent in practically every scene […] The acting is fine all around as are the creature effects.
 Too bad that the design of the alien creature is nowhere near menacing enough to really scare anyone but the youngest of viewers.”
 Roman K

 ” …Sputnik is rightly drawing comparisons to Ridley Scott’s Alien.
 It has a great balance of mystery and discovery that gradually builds into excellent horror that should captivate audiences of sci-fi horror.
 This will be looked back on as one of the sci-fi horror genre’s great contemporary offerings.”
 Screen Anarchy

 “Sputnik’s third act is a rush of formulaic action meant, perhaps, to compensate for the interminably repetitive and impersonal second act, which is mostly concerned with reinforcing a set of foregone conclusions.
-Incredibly, the central notion of the film—of an alien that symbolically rapes its host over and over—is relegated to an inciting incident.
+Incredibly, the central notion of the film […] is relegated to an inciting incident.
 Sputnik is an egregious missed opportunity that bites off more formulas than it can chew.”
 Slant

 Cast and characters:

 Fedor Bondarchuk … Semiradov